raphaellueckl/inschpektor/readme.md

 Run `sudo npm i -g inschpektor --unsafe-perm`

+`--unsafe-perm` is needed on linux.
+It was not needed on my macos and I'm not sure about windows.
+The reason are the submodules that need to run with sudo permissions too.

 ### Running after installation

-Always run this command: `inschpektor`.
+Always run this command in a terminal: `sudo inschpektor` (it is recommended to start inschpektor with `sudo` permissions.
+The reason is, that depending on how you setup your IOTA node, inschpektor cannot restart your IOTA node and probably cannot write to your iri config file upon adding/removing neighbors).

-As soon as it is running, you find it in your browser @ <http://localhost:8732> (only Chrome and Firefox due to very leading edge features.
-If you sucessfully run it on other browsers, please hit me up on telegram).
+After that, you will find it in your browser @ <http://{YOUR-IP}:8732> (tested on Google Chrome and Firefox, desktop and mobile).

 ### Register node

-When you first open the webapp, you can define your node and things related to it.
+When you first open the webapp (or when you clicked the 'Reset Inschpektor' button), you can define your node and things related to it.

 - HTTPS: If you DO NOT run inschpektor on the same machine, as the your iri runs, and you generally access it over https, then enable that toggle.
 - Password: This password can be freely chosen and is not related to anything else than inschpektor.
-- Path to iri config: Please provide the full path to your iri config file, if you want to have inschpektor edit your iri config (for instance, if you add a neighbor or remove one and want to have that persisted in the iri - no more manual work needed).
+- Path to iri config (Optional): Please provide the full path to your iri config file, if you want to have inschpektor edit your iri config (for instance, if you add a neighbor or remove one and want to have that persisted in the iri - no more manual work needed).
-- Command to restart node: Any linux command.
-This will be executed upon clicking the button "Restart node" in the "Manage" view in inschpektor.
-In my case, the command would be "systemctl restart iota".
-NOTE: Don't write "sudo" or anything in here, if you run it as root user anyways.
+- Command to restart node (Optional): Any linux command.
+This will be executed upon clicking the button 'Restart Node' in the 'Manage' view in inschpektor.
+In my case, the command would be `systemctl restart iota`.
+NOTE: Don't write `sudo` or anything in here.
 As soon as this command triggers something like a password prompt, it will not work.
+If you started inschpektor with `sudo`, it will be sufficient.

 ### Update